 These types of tears generally affect athletes or those under 40 years of age.
 A medial meniscus tear will frequently occur along with other injuries such as an MCL and/or ACL tear.
 A combined knee injury is usually seen in contact sports when an athlete gets hit on the outside of a bent knee.
 A lateral meniscus tear will result more often from a knee that is bent (flexed) excessively and experiences full weight bearing, while the thighbone is turning outward; seen in sports such as skiing.

-Degeneration of the Meniscus
+Meniscus Tear Caused By Degeneration of the Meniscus

 In younger people, the meniscus is very flexible and pliable like a new rubber tire.
-As we age the meniscal tissue weakens and becomes less flexible, more brittle and develops small cracks much like those seen in an old car tire (Fibrocartilage).
-The weak meniscus can become injuried with only slight trauma, such as getting down into a squat.
-Sometimes there is no on event that can be blamed for the causes of the tear.
+As we age the meniscal tissue weakens and becomes less flexible, more brittle and develops small cracks much like those seen in an old car tire (fibrocartilage).
+Once a meniscus is degenerated significantly, the weak meniscus can become injured with only slight trauma, such as getting down into a squat.
+Sometimes there is no one event that can be blamed for the cause of a meniscus tear due to degeneration.
 Unfortunately, the blood supply to the menisci decreases by 20% by the age of 40 and the body's ability to heal itself becomes reduced.
 As a result, it is more difficult to heal a tear caused by deterioration than an acute trauma that occurs earlier in life.
 Approximately 60% of people over 65 years of age will experience some form of degenerative meniscus tear. (source Medscape.com - web resource for physicians and other health professionals.)

 There are three types of discoid menisci: